 Internal watchdog faults police use of tear gas in deadly Indonesia soccer riot

-JAKARTA, Oct 4 (Reuters) - Indonesian police wrongly used tear gas inside a stadium to disperse rioting football fans, an internal oversight official said on Tuesday, as the country awaits answers on how a soccer match descended into chaos, killing 125 people.
+MALANG, Indonesia Oct 4 (Reuters) - Indonesian police wrongly used tear gas inside a soccer stadium to disperse rioting fans, an internal oversight official said on Tuesday, while the country's soccer federation banned two club officials over the chaos that killed at least 125 people.

 In one of the world's worst stadium disasters, hundreds of spectators were crushed as they tried to flee the overpacked stadium in Malang, East Java on Saturday, after police fired tear gas to disperse agitated fans of the losing home team, Arema FC, who had poured onto the pitch.